nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>views a Client (UC5)</u>.
-2. User requests to delete an issue from the Client's Car.
+2. User requests to delete an Issue from the Client's Car.
-3. MATER deletes the issue from the Client's Car and displays a confirmation message.
+3. MATER deletes the Issue from the Client's Car and displays a confirmation message.

     Use case ends.